Factbox: Most closely watched U.S. ballot initiatives

 Three states - Alabama, Oregon and West Virginia - have initiatives on the ballot with the potential to restrict access to abortion, which is protected by the landmark 1973 U.S. Supreme Court decision in Roe v.
 Wade.

-In Alabama and West Virginia, voters will decide whether to amend their state constitutions with language that could pave the way for future restrictions on abortion should the Supreme Court revisit or overturn Roe v.
+In Alabama and West Virginia, voters were deciding whether to amend their state constitutions with language that could pave the way for future restrictions on abortion should the Supreme Court revisit or overturn Roe v.
 Wade under its conservative majority.

 In Oregon, a ballot measure would prohibit using public money to fund abortion except in cases of medical necessity or where required by federal law.